Constance Howell

 Constance Howell (fl.
 1877-1900) was a socialist and political novelist.

 Career

 Howell was a socialist and her novels had a political dimension.
 Like contemporary political novelists, such as Clementina Black and Margaret Harkness, Howell's novels sometimes suffered from political critique.
 Her most well-known novel was A More Excellent Way (1888), which is thought to be semi-autobiographical.
 It recounts the "counter-conversion" of the protagonist Agatha Hathaway away from her upper class upbringing and Christianity and towards freethought and socialism.
 It was reviewed harshly in The Spectator, and To-day: Monthly Magazine of Scientific Socialism wrote that:

+"...we made a vow never again to look into a book calling itself a Socialist novel.
+We broke that vow and we have been duly punished; and we hereby do our best to save our readers from a similar infliction by warming them on no account to read the latest literary effort of Constance Howell.
+It is a perfectly preposterous production."

 Howell also wrote a series of three books for children during the 1880s, which explained elements of Western religious history from a critical freethinking perspective and all shared the subtitle "Written for Young Freethinkers".
 These were: Biography of Jesus Christ (1883), The After Life of the Apostles (1884) and History of the Jews (1885).